Mackeson became the first brewery to introduce milk stout.

 Mackeson is acquired by Whitbread

-Whitbread, a large London brewer, acquired Mackeson & Co in 1929.
-Simonds sold up as the offer price was simply too good to refuse.
+Whitbread, a large London brewer, acquired Mackeson & Co for a generous price in 1929.

-Whitbread afforded Mackeson Milk Stout nationwide distribution.
-The J Walter Thompson advertising agency was engaged to market the brand towards women, who it was reasoned would appreciate its smooth and sweet flavour.
-Over 50,000 barrels were sold in 1939, and the beer accounted for nearly ten percent of Whitbread production.
+Whitbread considered the discontinuation of Mackeson Milk Stout, as sales were small and locally based.
+However following a successful trial in Sheffield the product was afforded nationwide distribution from 1936.
+The J Walter Thompson advertising agency was engaged to market the brand towards women, who it was reasoned would appreciate its smooth palate and sweet taste.
+Over 50,000 barrels were sold in 1939, accounting for nearly ten percent of Whitbread production.

 Sales gained momentum following the Second World War.
 Mackeson benefited from an increasing demand for bottled beers, which, although more expensive, provided consistent flavour and quality.